cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 type ContinuousVestingAccount struct {
     BaseVestingAccount

-    StartTime  Time // when the coins start to vest
+    StartTime  int64 // when the coins start to vest
 }

 // DelayedVestingAccount implements the VestingAccount interface.
 It vests all